fsasm/fsasm/README.md

 ### Hello there 👋

-I'm currently doing my master studies.
+I'm currently doing electronics stuff with C, STM32 microcontrollers, KiCAD and VHDL on FPGAs.

 In the near future I wanna try out Kotlin, Go and Dart with Flutter.

 <!--